myndpm/open-source/docs/dyn-forms/intro/3-control-params/README.md

 We have used the parameters in the `ui-material` to define the labels, placeholders, and any kind of data required by the field should be in the `params`.

-That's why the Dynamic Control requires the `completeParams` method so we can validate the incoming params and we complete the missing fields with default values, so the Control functionality and template works as expected.
+That's why the Dynamic Control can implement the `completeParams` method so we can validate the incoming params and we complete the missing fields with default values, so the Control functionality and template works without exceptions.

 ### Material INPUT